stekycz/nette-date-paginator/README.md

 ## Description

-Allows paging by date by default per one day.
+Allows paging by any of time period (day, week, month, …).

-It is build for PHP 5.3+ and based on Nette Framerwork 2.0.
+It is build for PHP 5.3.* and based on Nette Framerwork 2.0.*.

 ## Dependencies